geek212/python_tutorial_2/README.md

 python which has been halted . but any how now i  continues my self_taught journey

-This time i have approch microsofts (Browser) edges chatbot for explanation of codes or u can syntax that i dont understand instead of youtube video searching
+This time i have approch microsofts (Browser) edges chatbot for explanation of codes or u can say syntax that i dont understand instead of youtube video searching

 Books was my main source this time